epfl-si/wp-theme-2018/README.md

 ## Recovering the last version of the styleguide
   1. head towards [https://github.com/epfl-idevelop/elements/tree/dist/frontend](https://github.com/epfl-idevelop/elements/tree/dist/frontend)
   2. use git clone / download zip to recover the files of this branch
   3. put all these recovered files into `wp-theme-2018/assets`
+    a. delete the branch: git branch -D dist/frontend
+    b. git fetch and git checkout dist/frontend
   4. commit the builds
   5. here you go, you just updated the styleguide version contained in this theme !